PhysicalBit7/notes/docs/OOP/35_Graphs.md

 ##  Hamiltonian Graphs

-* A .term[Hamiltonian cycle] is a cycle that passes through all the vertices of the graph.
+* A Hamiltonian cycle] is a cycle that passes through all the vertices of the graph.
-   * A .term[Hamiltonian graph] is a graph that includes at least one Hamiltonian cycle.
+   * A Hamiltonian graph] is a graph that includes at least one Hamiltonian cycle.
    * All complete graphs are Hamiltonian.
       * As a consequence, an algorithm of first create a complete graph using false edges, then reducing it can be used to find Hamiltonian cycles in incomplete graphs.